Myakka River State Park

-Here's what you need to do: from the parking area, turn to the right to walk through a hammock of large oaks and cabbage palms, the understory very open so you can see a willow marsh on the right as well as a pop ash marsh on the left.
-Walking through another slightly open understory spot at a half mile you spy a heart in the forest: on the right, the limbs of a live oak come together to create a heart-shaped keyhole.
+Here's what you need to do: From the parking area, turn to the right to walk through a hammock of large oaks and cabbage palms, the understory very open so you can see a willow marsh on the right as well as a pop ash marsh on the left.
+Walking through another slightly open understory spot, at a half-mile you spy a heart in the forest—on the right, the limbs of a live oak come together to create a heart-shaped keyhole.
 Almost immediately ahead you see the staircase for the Canopy Walk.